strongloop/strong-cluster-control/api.md

 Stop the controller, after stopping workers (if the size is being controlled, see `setSize()`).

-Remove event listeners that were set on the `cluster` module, and stop listening on the control port.
+Remove event listeners that were set on the `cluster` module.

 * `callback`: {Function} A callback function, it is set as a listener for the `'stop'` event.